Board of Directors

 The study of healthcare models in OECD countries at BCIT’s Health Care Management program exposed him to a variety of different practice models.
 He has a keen interest in the Patient Medical Home and the Primary Care Network as a route to improve patient care and avoid physician burnout.
 He has been a member of the Vancouver division since 2012 with a hiatus during the time spent in FSJ.

-Dr. Lauren Daley, Board Member
+Dr. Jane Gustafson, Board Member

 Dr. Jesse Kancir, Resident Board Member